 - 1. Innovation / diversification: the project is offering potential advantages over existing technologies and/or ensuring portfolio diversity - 2.
-Feasibility: the project can lead to a new vaccine provided it meets quality, safety and efficacy criteria - 3.
+Feasibility: the project could lead to a new vaccine provided it meets quality, safety and efficacy criteria. i.e. it must be scalable for clinical use. - 3.
 Relevance: the project is compatible with unmet medical needs - 4.
 Business environment of the project can ensure successful access to market